jul0105/last-byte.github.io/_posts/2019-10-24-tactical-debriefing1.md

 <br>
 <br>
 ## Covenant usage
 After setting up Covenant it was time to get used to it.
 The first thing you see when you log into the server is the dashboard.
 It's nothing more than a quick overview of the three major components of the operation: grunts, listeners and taskings.
 A grunt is how Covenant calls a implant.
-Listeners are what they sound like: the daemons through which Covenant listens for incoming connection from grunts.
+Listeners are what they sound like: the daemons through which Covenant listens for incoming connections from grunts.
 You can see in the screenshot below I have two active listeners.
 Taskings instead are the command the C2 ordered the implants to execute.

 ![covenant2]({{site.baseurl}}/img/covenant2.PNG)